Distribution Free Prediction Sets for Node Classification: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work we have introduced NAPS, an approach for constructing prediction sets on graph structured data.
+NAPS is quick to train and deploy and comes with theoretical guarantees on the coverage.
+We have shown through extensive experiments that NAPS produces prediction sets that are both more efficient and have better conditional coverage properties than a naive application of conformal prediction.

-Our method comes with theoretical guarantees on the coverage and we have shown that our approach produces high quality prediction sets when using popular GNN models on standard node classification datasets.
-Several natural extensions to NAPS will follow in future work; here we applied equal weights to the scores at each neighbourhood depth, but for a homophilous network one could place more weight on shallower neighbours relative to deeper neighbours. { We also only used a fixed neighbourhood size of $k=2$ (which was chosen without any tuning).
-Intuitively one would like to select $k$ such that the calibration nodes are "local" within the network while providing a large enough sample size to accurately estimate the quantile $1 - \hat{\alpha}$.
-It would be useful to study the interplay between the optimal choice of $k$ and the diameter of the network.} Our method could also be extended to heterophilic networks; in a heterophilic network nodes tend to be connected to dis-similar nodes.
-One could therefore calibrate among alternating neighbourhoods $\bigcup_{j=1}^{k} \mathcal{N}^{2j}_{n+1} \textbackslash \mathcal{N}^{2j-1}_{n+1}$.
+In this work we have treated the neighbourhood size $K$ as a hyper-parameter.
+Intuitively, one would like to select this value such that the calibration nodes are "local" within the network while providing a large enough sample size to accurately estimate the quantile $1 - \hat{\alpha}$.
+It would be useful to further study the interplay between the optimal choice of $K$, the homophily level and the diameter of the network.
+NAPS could also be extended to heterophilic networks; in a heterophilic network nodes tend to be connected to dis-similar nodes.
+One could therefore calibrate among alternating neighbourhoods $\bigcup_{j=1}^{k} \mathcal{N}^{2j}_{n+1} \setminus \mathcal{N}^{2j-1}_{n+1}$.

 {NAPS may produce wide prediction sets when deployed on low density networks as the sample size for conformal calibration will be small, see Equation \eqref{eq:lower_upper}}.
 An approach for conformal prediction in hierachical models was introduced in \citet{hierachical_cp}, where the quantiles are calibrated in different groups before being pooled.
 An approach similar to this could be applied for nodes in small connected components, where calibration on similar neighbourhoods or components could be pooled to provide a better estimate of the conformal quantile.